java-wanted/jupik/03-oop/OOP.md

 - The all fields MUST BE private.

 - It MUST BE possible to access the operations of the class from other packages.

+### Keywords static and final and arguments varargs

+The keywords static allows to not provide an operation with an instance of its class.

+The keywords final if relates to a field prohibits to modify this field after it has been initialised.

+It is possible to define an operation to accept a variable number of parameters of the same type.
+The parameters will be packed into an array by the translator.
+For example:

+    func(type... name)
+        for i = 0; i < name.length; ++i
+            print name[i]

+    func(1, 2)